Medical & Surgical Colleagues

 If you are underweight, and or are worried about your body weight or nutrition, that might be affecting your menstruation, libido or erections, or your skeletal health and risk of osteopaenia and osteoporosis then you would benefit from seeing a dietician

 I always recommend colleagues who are exceptional at thyroid ultrasonography, Dr Rose Ngu and The Shard, Dr Simon Morley at 25 Harley Street and Professor Paul Sidhu at King's are the people I trust and work most closely with.

 For suitable nodules Dr Morely, at 25 Harley Street can consider radio-frequency ablation for thyroid nodules; this will almost always require a consultation with a thyroid specialist, such as Dr Kelly, beforehand.

 For patients in South East London Dr Nicola Mulholland at The Shard and King's is an excellent, sensible colleague able to help make sense of the thyroid appearance and function, and this is invaluable in diagnosing de Quervain's thyroiditis and toxic nodules, to ensure patients get the right treatment.

 It is essential for thyroid surgery to choose a surgeon with excellent results with regard to protecting the laryngeal nerves and the parathyroid glands, as well as curing the patient of their primary problem.
-For my patients I work with Mr Jonathan Hubbard at The London Bridge Hospital, and in our NHS Thyroid Cancer MDT at King's, or Professor Fausto Palazzo at The Cromwell Hospital also from Imperial Healthcare NHS Trust and Professor Gus Alusi at 25 Harley Street/ Phoenix Hospital.
+For my patients I work with Mr Jonathan Hubbard at The London Bridge Hospital, and in our NHS Thyroid Cancer MDT at King's, Professor Fausto Palazzo at The Cromwell Hospital also from Imperial Healthcare NHS Trust and Professor Gus Alusi at 25 Harley Street/ Phoenix Hospital.